Islamsulaiman/Cocktail-Recat-Bootstrap5/README.md

 1. Make sure to have all the previous technologies mentioned.
 2. Clone the Repo.
 3. Run "npm install" to install all the needed packages and modules.
-4. Run "npm start" to start the live server of the project
+4. Run "npm start" to start the live server of the project.